aradzie/keybr.com/docs/translations_report.md

 * *<a>Benford’s law</a> is an observation that in many real-lif...*
 * *Highlight a key that must to be pressed next.
 Use this optio...*
 * *<p>This indicator shows the current subset of letters used t...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *<h1>Word Count</h1><p>Count the characters and words in your...*
 * *See how accurate you type relative to other users.
 The highe...*
-* *Adjust the amount of basic punctuation characters added to t...*
-* *<p>This indicator can also be used to predict the remaining ...*
 * ...

 # Czech

-Translated: 411 messages, 4911 words
+Translated: 409 messages, 4880 words

-Untranslated: 17 messages, 243 words
+Untranslated: 19 messages, 273 words

 * *Books*
 * *Font:*